sudomanual/ic-code-testing-app/README.md

-**Note:** make sure you have docker, npm, react-native, watchman, and xcode installed
+**Note:** make sure you have docker, npm, react-native, watchman, and xcode installed. and if you have any problem please feel free to shoot me an email to: alan@elias.fyi